 In the video you'll see several examples of optimized dashboards and scorecards used in the real world and learn what makes them so effective.
 Also see examples of poor dashboard design and learn what to avoid when creating your dashboard.
 Finally, Jordan provides seven top tips for successful dashboard and scorecard design.

-other installments in this dashboard guide
+Don't miss the other installments in this dashboard guide

 How to get started with dashboards